 Of course, we’d all like to have enough savings in the bank to cover a major expense.
 But reality is complicated and emergencies are, by definition, hard to plan for.
 (Hello, surprise medical bills!)

 If you’ve decided that borrowing makes sense for you, it’s possible to apply for an additional personal loan.
 A personal loan calculator can help you find out what interest rate and term options you may qualify for.
 Generally, shopping around for a loan requires only a soft credit inquiry, which doesn’t affect your credit score.

 Applying with a Co-Applicant

-That means if either one of you fails to live up to your agreement in making payments, the other one can be held responsible for the full amount of the loan.
-The co-borrower typically can’t be removed from the loan unless he or she dies or you pay the loan off entirely.
+Once you receive the loan, both you and the co-applicant (who typically becomes the co-borrower) will be responsible for paying it off.
+That means if you fail to live up to your agreement in making payments, the other can be held responsible for the full amount of the loan.
+A co-borrower typically can’t be removed from the loan unless they die or you pay the loan off entirely.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.